LeonArndt/perth-transit-walkshed/README.md

 # Perth Transit Walkshed Analysis

-Transit accessibility analysis for perth, australia that creates walksheds around transit stops and provides a framework for walkability scoring.
+Transit accessibility analysis for Perth, Australia that creates walksheds around transit stops and provides a framework for walkability scoring.

 ## Overview
 This script: